powsybl/powsybl-open-rao/docs/input-data/crac/csa.md

 </rdf:RDF>
 ```

-To be valid, the VoltageCNEC's `isInfiniteDuration` field must be set to `true`.
-If it is missing or set to `false` it will
+The VoltageCNEC's `isInfiniteDuration` field is optional and its default value is `true`.
+If it is set to `false` the voltageCNEC will
 be ignored.

 The CNEC's threshold value (in KILOVOLTS) is determined by the `value` field of the `VoltageLimit` and must be positive.